hphelion/documentation/api.v13.md

 You can also avail yourself of one of the following APIs now in private beta; follow the links to sign up and begin trying them out!

-* [Monitoring v1.1](/api/v13/monitoring/): API for the HP Helion Cloud Monitoring service; facilitates monitoring of the health and other metrics for the resources in HP Helion Cloud.<br>
+* [Monitoring v1.1](/api/v13/monitoring/): API for the HP Helion Cloud Monitoring service; facilitates monitoring of the health and other metrics for the resources in HP Helion Public Cloud.<br>

 ## Copyright